Ensembl/plant-scripts/demo_user_scripts/README.md

 The examples for bulk downloads from the FTP site require the software [wget](https://www.gnu.org/software/wget/), which is usually installed on most Linux distributions.
 For macOS it is available on [Homebrew](https://brew.sh).
 For Windows it ships with [MobaXterm](https://mobaxterm.mobatek.net).

+### MySQL

+The examples for SQL queries to Ensembl Genomes database servers require the [MySQL](https://www.mysql.com) client.

 ### Perl

 As listed in [cpanfile](./cpanfile), three modules are required: [JSON](https://metacpan.org/pod/JSON), [JSON::XS](https://metacpan.org/pod/JSON::XS) and [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny)